Most mornings I exercise on a path near my home and get to practice how to persevere when you feel like giving up!

 Perseverance in the Bible

-There are many stories and verses in the Bible that can help us learn how to persevere in faith.
+There are many stories and verses in the Bible that help us learn how to persevere in faith.
 Here are a couple of Bible characters that inspire me to keep going by demonstrating perseverance in the Bible.

 Bible Characters Who Teach Us How to Persevere